Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Once you use this feature, you can’t use it again until you finish a short or long rest.
 You cannot use this feature if you have three or more levels of exhaustion.

-Additionally, when taking a short rest, you may remove one level of exhaustion instead of recovering your expended spell slots.
+Additionally, when taking a short rest, you may recover one level of exhaustion instead of recovering your expended spell slots.

 # Sickly Aid
 Starting at 1st level, your patron enhances your magic when you are weak.
 When you have at least one level of exhaustion, you gain the following benefits: